 But when confronted with said evidence … he refused to ban the whip, claiming it would be “going too far" and wouldn’t be in the “interest of racing."

 That’s right … not in the interest of racing.

 Instead, Racing Australia updated its rules that limited the number of times a horse can be hit during a race from 10 to 5, but allowed horses to be flogged repeatedly in the last 100 metres of a race – when the horse is most tired – in a brutal effort to push the exhausted animal ‘over the line’.

-Such a blatant disregard for suffering is unsurprising from an industry that ignores the fact that at least one horse dies every 2.5 days on Australian racetracks – and that seven horses have died in the last eight Melbourne Cup races alone.
+Such a blatant disregard for suffering is not surprising from an industry that ignores the fact that at least one horse dies every 2 days on Australian racetracks – and that seven horses have died in the last eight Melbourne Cup races alone.

-Experts have called into question the use of whips in horse racing after studies have shown;
+Covered on ABC’s Catalyst, experts have called into question the use of whips in horse racing after studies have shown:

 Horses’ skin is not only thinner than that of a human, but may be more sensitive to pain

 Despite the introduction of a modified padded whip in 2009, horses are still being struck in sensitive areas with the non-padded knot of the whip

 Even when the padded whip is being used according to new guidelines, it is still likely to cause the horse pain.

 University of Sydney veterinary pathologist and forensics researcher Dr Lydia Tong revealed that a horse’s flank skin is not only thinner, but potentially more sensitive to pain than a human’s.